Rookout/deployment-examples/java-wildfly-docker-agentless/README.md

 __The process is described here : [Rookout Integration Process](#rookout-integration-process)__

-1. Set the Rookout Java Agent configuration as environment variables in the Docker container.
+1. Set the Rookout Java ETL configuration as environment variables in the Docker container.

 ## Running locally